exaroth/i3-news/README.md

 Available settings:

 - `I3_NEWS_INTERVAL` - (`scroll`/`paginate` only) Defines how often to swap headlines (in seconds)
-- `I3_NEWS_DELAY` - Refresh interval when outputting text, will determine scrolling speed for `ticker` and `scroll` commands and speed of changing pages for `paginate` command
+- `I3_NEWS_DELAY` - Refresh interval when outputting text, will determine scrolling speed for `tick` and `scroll` commands and speed of changing pages for `paginate` command
 - `I3_NEWS_WIDTH` - Width of the snippet
 - `I3_NEWS_ALIGN` - (`paginate` command only) Set text alignment when outputting text, available values: `left`, `right`, `center`
 - `I3_NEWS_OUTPUT_PANGO` - Output text in `pango` format (with monospace font set).